๐ฏ Accuracy & Evidence-Completeness Update

 A record from one feather that serves as the starting point for finding correlations.
 In Time-Based engine, each record with a valid timestamp becomes an anchor.
 In Identity-Based engine, anchors are temporal clusters of evidence grouped by identity.
 Both engines use the same time window concept to find related records.

-The temporal range used to find related events around an anchor.
-Default is 5 minutes (±2.5 minutes from the anchor timestamp), meaning events within 5 minutes before or after are considered potentially related.
+The temporal range used to find related events around an anchor or within a scanning window.
+Default is 180 minutes, meaning events within this period are considered potentially related.
 This value can be customized in the Wing configuration to match investigation needs (e.g., 1 minute for precise correlations, 30 minutes for broader analysis).

 A translation layer defined in Wings that maps different column names from various artifacts to common semantic meanings.
 For example, "ExecutableName" (Prefetch), "ProcessName" (Event Logs), and "AppName" (Registry) can all be mapped to "application", enabling the engine to correlate records across different artifact types even when they use different field names.